nihalxofficial/FullStack-Student-Manager/README.md

 | 🧮 Total Present | Cumulative present count across all students |

 ### 🔍 Advanced Filtering
-- 🔎 Search students by name
+- 🔎 Search students by name (live search — updates on every keystroke)
 - 🏷️ Filter by class
 - 📉 Filter by minimum marks
 - 📅 Filter by minimum attendance

+### ⚡ Redis Caching
+- Student list and class list cached for **30 seconds**
+- Stats cached for **5 minutes**
+- Cache is automatically invalidated on every create, update, or delete
+- Graceful fallback — app continues working even if Redis is unavailable

+### 🔄 Keep-Alive
+- Self-pings the server every **14 minutes** to prevent Render's free tier from spinning down

 ---